Bootlegger Custom Pickups

 5 Piece Roasted Maple Neck With Mahogany Stingers

-Roasted Maple is heat treated at over 300° F to remove sugars, moisture, and impurities.
+Roasted Maple with Mahogany stingers are heat treated at over 300° F to remove sugars, moisture, and impurities.
 This maple is lighter, more stable, and has a beautiful natural color.
-Combined with our Roasted Swamp Ash body wings, the result is a neck that requires less adjustment, with a beautiful natural vintage look.
+Combined with our Roasted Swamp Ash body wings, the result is a neck that requires less adjustment, with a beautiful natural look.

 Our monorail bridge, tuners have a housing made of aircraft grade aluminum that makes them extra-light.
 The Bootlegger monorail bridge system reduces the sympathetic vibration that can cause unwanted ringing from other strings.
 Our headless instruments have a more defined and enhanced tone with the Bootlegger Monorail System.

 Our Monorail floating tremolo designed for those who like to dive bomb.
 5 string option back plate let’s you dail in your touch.

 Custom Dome Speed Knobs

 Graphite Nut & Pro Hardwear

 Beautiful high polished Brazilian Jatoba fingerboard. jatoba is about double rosewood’s janka hardness number, about four times that of maple.
 Jatoba produces a full sound–rich in low and mids, with clarity in the top end.
 Our Matte Spade features a Maple fingerboard.

 Spade Green Clear HH With Stiletto Case$599.00 Add to cart

 Spade Blue Clear HH With Stiletto Case$599.00 Add to cart